pxldyrk/cosmos1-diffusion-renderer/README.md

     --video_save_folder=asset/example_results/image_delighting/ --save_video=False
 ```

-The parameters here:
+The configs here:
-- `--checkpoint_dir` specifies the directory containing model checkpoints, use default .
+- `--checkpoint_dir` specifies the directory containing model checkpoints, use default `checkpoints/`.
 - `--diffusion_transformer_dir` selects the specific model variant to use.
 - `--dataset_path` points to the folder with your input images.
 - `--num_video_frames 1` processes each image individually (as a single frame).